Visit Cape Town And Discover South Africa's Charming Mother City

 If you want to experience where wine is made, it is simply half a day or a day trip away.
 Constantia in Cape Town was the first area where vineyards were planted in South Africa and you can visit the wine farms here for magnificent tastings.

 Travel to the Cape Winelands, a mere 45 minutes' drive from the City Centre, to experience a wide variety of wine farms and wine estates, from large estates to undiscovered gems, that make up the Cape wine culture.
-Most of these hospitable establishments offer tastings and sales of their wines and many have eateries where thirsty travellers can line their stomachs while indulging in the wine.
+Most of these hospitable establishments offer tastings and sales of their wines, and many have eateries where thirsty travellers can line their stomachs while indulging in the wine.

 Shop 'Till You Drop